bonitasoft/bonita-doc/md/customize-living-application-theme.md

 By default, a _build_ npm script is defined.
 It runs `node-sass` to compile the `src/scss/main.scss` file.
 The build command includes the bootstrap-sass stylesheets in order to have clean `@import` statements in the _*.scss_ files.
 In addition, *postcss-cli* and *autoprefixer* are used to add vendor prefixes for a better browser compatibility.

-The maven descriptor is responsible to run the npm build and package the result as a Theme custom page archive.
-See the pom.xml file below for more detailed.
+The maven descriptor is responsible for running the npm build and package the result as a Theme custom page archive.
+See the pom.xml file below for more details.
 `pom.xml`
 ```xml
 <project xmlns="http://maven.apache.org/POM/4.0.0"